Rosemount Center provides early childhood services for:

 Our tuition slots are constantly fluctuating, but we generally have more spaces available in the 3-5 year old range.
-After you apply, please contact Campbell Frank at (202) 265-9885 ext.
-115 in May to let us know you are still interested in enrolling your child.
+After you apply, please contact the Enrollment Office in May to let us know you are still interested in enrolling your child.

 We accept children as young as 6 weeks old, up to 5 years old.

-Yes, once you have an approximate due date you can submit your application along with a check or money order for the application fee, and you will be entered into our waiting list.
+Yes, once you have an approximate due date you can submit your application, and you will be entered into our waiting list.
 When your baby is born, please call to notify us of the child’s actual birthdate and name.

 You don’t need to provide any documentation until you are offered an enrollment space.

-Yes, Rosemount Center is accredited by the National Association for the Education of Young Children (NAEYC) and is recognized as a Gold-Level Center by the District of Columbia Division of Early Learning in the Office of the State Superintendent of Education.
+Yes, Rosemount Center is accredited by the National Association for the Education of Young Children (NAEYC) and is recognized as a High Quality Center by the District of Columbia Division of Early Learning in the Office of the State Superintendent of Education.

-Rosemount offers a dual language (English/Spanish) program using the Creative Curriculum, one of the country's leading scientifically-based, comprehensive curricula for programs serving children from birth to age 5.
-For more information, please visit the Curriculum page of our website at http://rosemountcenter.com/programs-services/curriculum.
+Rosemount offers a dual language (English/Spanish) program using the Creative Curriculum, one of the country’s leading scientifically-based, comprehensive curricula for programs serving children from birth to age 5.
+For more information, please visit the Curriculum page.